Southern California wildfires trigger mass destruction, hurting families, economy

 Peterson said that firefighters work to “steer” the fire, pushing it toward the ocean, highway or a steep, rocky area where there is less vegetation.
 This usually helps to stop or slow down the wildfire.
 They also use aerial and satellite photos to “work with the landscape” and keep an eye on which direction the wind is coming from, he said.

-As for the Thomas Fire, however, McLean said resident safety comes first — hence the evacuation that first took place on Tuesday.
+As for the Thomas Fire, however, McLean said resident safety comes first — hence the evacuation that first took place last week.
 He added that Cal Fire is expecting more resources to come to the Ventura County area, adding that “several strategies and tactics are in place” to stop or control it.

 “It’s a case by case basis, and it’s extremely fluid,” he said.